Why Did the Pool of Bethesda Heal People?

 In this particular story, the pool of Bethesda is notable because it provided an avenue for healing, yet it’s hard to tell if the man was taking advantage of it.
 He is described as being an invalid for 38 years, and when Jesus learned this, he asked the man if he wanted to get well.
 The man replied that he had no one to get him to the pool and someone else got in first.
 Granting the fact that we’re not sure how much the man could move (were his legs crippled?
 Could he move his arms and crawl?), it’s hard to imagine he couldn’t have found someone to help him reach the pool early.
 In light of that, it’s possible that the man had adopted a defeatist mindset.
 In that context, the pool of Bethesda can be seen as an opportunity for healing that isn’t taken.
 Sometimes the problem is that God has provided the opportunity we need, but we aren’t fully aware of it or sure about taking advantage of it.
 It can be more tempting to accept our situation as it is, missing out on what God’s providing.

-3 Important Lessons from the Story at This Pool
+3 Important Lessons from the Pool of Bethesda

 There’s plenty more than we can say about the pool of Bethesda story, but here are three specific lessons we can all learn from it: